csswizardry/csswizardry.github.com/_posts/2018-11-09-css-and-network-performance.md

 The answer:

-**If the files do not depend on one another, then you should place your blocking scripts above your blocking styles**—there’s no point delaying the JavaScript execution with CSS upon which the JavaScript doesn’t actually depend.
+**If the files do not depend on one another, then you should place your blocking scripts above your blocking styles** — there’s no point delaying the JavaScript execution with CSS upon which the JavaScript doesn’t actually depend.

 <small>(The Preload Scanner ensures that, even though DOM construction is